- About DuckStation for Windows

 Download & installation

 Either place is fine.
 My preference is their Github page, so that you're sure you download the correct version of DuckStation.
 On their Github, their download links may or may not immediately be in view.
 If they're not, you just need to scroll to the bottom to “Latest Development Build” and you're going to come across many options:

 - duckstation-windows-x64-release.zip < download this one (most likely)

 If you're on a regular PC, you should download “duckstation-windows-x64-release.zip”.
 If you're on a newer Windows tablet, you may need “duckstation-windows-arm64-release.zip” (if you're unsure, it would mention 'ARM-powered' all over its technical specs & packaging).

-To open DuckStation can be slightly confusing since there are three exe's in its folder.
+To open DuckStation can be slightly confusing since there are a couple exe's in its folder.
 The one you need to double-click on is .
 You may want to right-click it and create a shortcut to this exe for your desktop or something, to remind you which of the three exe's you need to use.